 Any county may elect from time to time to apply the procedures described in Sections 4701 through 4717, inclusive, of the Revenue and Taxation Code of the State of California, commonly referred to as the "Teeter Plan," with respect to property tax collection and disbursement procedures.
 These sections provide an alternative method of apportioning secured taxes whereby agencies levying taxes through a county's tax roll may receive from the county 100% of their taxes whether or not they are actually paid by the property owners at or near the time the local agencies would have received the tax revenues had all taxes been paid.
 The counties finance this outlay through a special tax loss reserve fund (the "Tax Loss Reserve Fund") accumulated from previously collected delinquent penalties.
-Both of the Applicable Counties employ the Teeter Plan, but only San Joaquin among the Applicable Counties employs it for assessment districts.
+All three of the Applicable Counties employ the Teeter Plan.
+Though San Diego County employs the Teeter Plan, the City of San Diego and the City of Chula Vista do not participate.
+Among the Applicable Counties, only San Joaquin County employs it for assessment districts.